dudung/soal/_posts/fi1202/2021-02-16-electric-field-around-straight-line-charge.md

 We can find electric field due to a line charge around the wire (line charge) using scalar [[1](#ref1)] or vector approaches [[2](#ref2)], where there is also another approach using polar coordinate [[3](#ref3)].
 One of the application of this system is on the antenna [[4](#ref4)].

+## overview
+Following figures show the overview of this topic.
 {:refdef: style="text-align: center;"}
 ![..](/assets/img/phys/electrostatics/line/straight-line-charge-side-rot-rofs.png)
 <br />